 4. Lower Blood Cholesterol Levels

 High levels of LDL (bad) cholesterol elevate the risk of cardiovascular, liver, and other metabolic disorders.
 Research shows that diets rich in anthocyanins cause a decrease in total cholesterol and LDL levels.
-They also increase serum HDL (good) cholesterol levels (10).
+They also increase serum HDL (good) cholesterol levels and improve cardiovascular health (10).

 Animal studies with blackcurrant extracts are supporting evidence to this effect.
 Subjects treated with this extract showed significantly lower cholesterol levels than the untreated/control ones (11).

 Moreover, blackcurrant juices are abundant in antioxidants.
 These juices prevent the oxidation of lipids in your body (12).
-This way, they can prevent/delay the onset of obesity and chronic conditions like atherosclerosis and Alzheimer’s.
+This way, they can prevent/delay the onset of obesity and chronic conditions like atherosclerosisi XNarrowing of the artery walls due to the deposition of fats and other substances, which can lead to heart attack or stroke. and Alzheimer’s.

 5. Have Antidiabetic Effects